-- From the top menu, select Windows > Xsheet. - From any of the other views, click the Add View + button and select Xsheet.
+- From the top menu, select Windows > Xsheet. - From any of the other views, click the Add View 🕂 button and select Xsheet.

-Icon Section Description View Toolbar The view toolbar contains all the tools and options you can use in the Xsheet view to manage columns and timing.
-Xsheet Main Section The Xsheet view has three sections.
+lcon Section Description View Toolbar The view toolbar contains all the tools and options you can use in the Xsheet view to manage columns and timing.
+The Xsheet view has three sections.
 By default, only the main section is visible.
 It displays the drawing layers, also known as drawing columns.

-The Functions section is used for more advanced techniques.
-This section displays the functions (paths) related to the selected layer in the Timeline view.
-By default, the Functions section is hidden.
-In the Xsheet view, click the Expand button located on the right side of the main section.
-Click on the same button to collapse it.
-You can also use the Show Column List button in the Xsheet View toolbar.
-If you select a drawing column in the main section of the Xsheet view, the function columns will not be displayed.
-You must select the layer from the Timeline view.
-Functions Section Drawing rawing_1 Drawing_2 8 10 12 13 14 15 The Column List section allows you to show and hide columns in the Xsheet view.
-When you hide a layer in the Xsheet view, it is also disabled in the Timeline view.
-Drawing_1 Drawing_2 Column List Section You can use the Column List to hide individual columns or hide an entire column type (drawing or function) from the Xsheet view.
-By default, the Functions section is hidden.
-In the Xsheet view, click the Expand button on the right side of the main section to show the Functions section.
-Click on the same button to collapse it.
-You can also use the Show Column List button in the Xsheet toolbar.
-Go to the Xsheet view menu and select View > Show Column List.
+Xsheet Main Section <image/> can also use the Show Column List button in the Xsheet toolbar.
+Go to the Xsheet view menu and select View &gt; Show Column List.
 Click the Expand button on the right side of the Functions section to display the Column List section.
-Each column available in the Xsheet view has a header displaying the column's name.
+Image: state of the state Column Header Each column available in the Xsheet view has a header displaying the column's name.
 The column's name is the same as the corresponding timeline layer.
 If you rename one or the other, they will both be renamed.
 A quick access menu is available when you right-click.
 This menu contains the command affecting an entire column such as renaming, changing the default colour, or deleting a column.
 The tooltip that appears when you hover at the top of each Xsheet column shows the folder path to the source drawings for that column.
-Column Header In Harmony, the column header shows the layer's name and the name of the drawing folder to which it is linked.
+In Harmony, the column header shows the layer's name and the name of the drawing folder to which it is linked.
 If the name of the layer is the same as the drawing folder, the drawing folder's name will not be displayed.
 To modify the name of the element folder independently from the column and layer name, you must select the Advanced Element Mode option preference in the Advanced tab of the Preferences dialog box.